George3d6/Confidence-Determination/README.md

 1. Select a subset of predictions with higher accuracies under various scenarios
 2. Modify the behavior of our predictive models both during training and during inference

 But a lot of things to do (2) and (1) seems like something that could be inherent in our very models and thus needn't require a complex confidence determination mechanism.
-Some examples of (1) are: determining categorical certainty by looking at the non-max values in the one hot output vector, using a quantile loss to determine a confidence range instead of an exact value for numerical predictions, predicting linear instead of binary values in order to determine likelihoods for the outcome predicted.
+Some examples of (1) are: determining categorical certainty by looking at the non-max values in the one-hot output vector, using a quantile loss to determine a confidence range instead of an exact value for numerical predictions, predicting linear instead of binary values in order to determine likelihoods for the outcome predicted.

-## 3. A detour into confidence and explainability
+## III A detour into confidence and explainability

-I'd argue that a confidence determination mechanism can be interesting based on the inputs we feed into it, there's 3 different things that can determine confidence.
+I'd argue that a confidence determination mechanism can be interesting based on the inputs we feed into it, 3 different things can determine confidence.

-First let's define a few terms, we have inputs (`X`), outputs (`Y`), which for the sake of argument we can just treat as a label for each input sample.
-We have a machine learning model (`M`) trying to infer a relationship between the two, the predictions of which we will denoted `Yh`
+First, let's define a few terms, we have inputs (`X`), outputs (`Y`), which for the sake of argument we can just treat as a label for each input sample.
+We have a machine learning model (`M`) trying to infer a relationship between the two, the predictions of which we will denote `Yh`

-As such, after a prediction is made, confidence can be determine based on the values of 3 entities `X`,`Yh` and `M`.
+As such, after a prediction is made, confidence can be determined based on the values of 3 entities `X`,`Yh`, and `M`.

 Let me give some intuitive examples of how these 3 things can be used to infer confidence: